slashman/circular/README.md

 }
 ```

-If you are using mocking classes using functions, you should register your classes along with
+If you are mocking classes using functions, you should register your classes along with
 optional metadata so that they are restored in a functional way.

 ```